The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 2. leaveth the sheep

 The hireling has no intention of remaining with the sheep.
-This is especially true when the wolf comes.
+This leaving is especially true when the wolf comes.
 But there are other reasons the hireling will leave.
-Many times the hireling will be looking for a better hireling position.
-The hireling will always have his or her eye open for a better-paying shepherding job.
-The hireling will leave the sheep because he is an hireling, and careth not for the sheep (10:13).
+Many times, the hireling will be looking for a better hireling position.
+The hireling will always have his or her eyes open for a better-paying shepherding job.
+The hireling will leave the sheep because he is an hireling, and careth not for the sheep” (10:13).
 Though he does not care about the sheep, he does care about his gain.
-It is because of this that today’s church developed the voting political system discussed next.
+Because of this, today’s church developed the voting political system discussed next.

-Another reason the hireling will leave is because of the political process in today’s church system.
-The system votes in the shepherd and votes out the shepherd.
+Another reason the hireling will leave is the political process in today’s church system.
+The system votes in and votes out the shepherd.
 Most church systems today encourage the hireling mentality.
-Many truly called by the Lord to be pastors are made into hirelings by the system.
-A person cannot properly pastor the flock when they must play politics to maintain employment.
+Many genuinely called by the Lord to be pastors are made into hirelings by the system.
+A person cannot correctly pastor the flock when they must play politics to maintain employment.

 It is different now than it was when I was a denominational pastor.

 A denominational pastor can always pack up and go to another church.
-In the denomination, I was the pastor, but not actually responsible.
+In the denomination, I was the pastor but not responsible.
 However, in a scriptural church, the pastor is responsible.
 When responsible, one does not simply pack up and move to the next church.
-A much deeper care for the sheep is experienced.
+There is a much deeper care for the sheep.

 It is a fact.
 The hireling will leave.
-It is in his plans, or in the plans of the system he or she is within.
+It is in his or her plans or the system he or she is within.

 The Good Shepherd